 - Private fostering notification required for stays over 28 days with non-relatives

-- Long-term visas offer better value for parents planning frequent visits
+- Long-term visas (2/5/10 years) offer better value for families making frequent visits

 Frequently Asked Questions